What Is Employer Branding, and Why Is It Important?

 1. Understand your organisation

-To create a strong employer brand, it's essential that you start by understanding your organisation.
+You must start by understanding your organisation to create a strong employer brand.
 Consider your company's culture, vision, values and mission statement to identify what your business needs.
-Knowing what your company needs can help you set expectations on the talent you need to achieve those objectives.
+Knowing what your company needs can help you set expectations for the talent you need to achieve those objectives.
 You can then incorporate these factors into your brand to let the current and potential employees know what's expected of them.

 2. Conduct an internal employer brand audit

-In addition, you can use your top performers or employees who've been in your company the longest to discuss what they enjoy about the workplace in comparison with what they dislike.
-They can help you assess the behaviours that can make someone successful and invaluable to the company.
+In addition, you can use your top performers or employees who've been in your company the longest to discuss what they enjoy about the workplace compared to what they dislike.
+They can help you assess the behaviours that make someone successful and invaluable to the company.
 You can then use those insights to plan what type of candidates you want to reach via your employment branding.

 3. Operate an external employer brand audit